Peter Broder, Executive Director

 Adam Parachin, Director

-Adam Parachin is an Associate Professor for Law at the Faculty of Law at Western University.
+Adam Parachin is an Associate Professor for Law at the Faculty of Law at York University.
 He teaches and researches in the areas of charities, trusts and estates.

 David Stevens, Director